stelzinga/MF/MGT_80.Tools.md

 - Updated [## Objective Notation],  [## Task Notation] with addition of Task Notation *within* the Reference Indicator including multiple Tasks using '&&'.

 ### 20230923
-- Updated [## Operating Model] to reflect the Naming Convention of Operating MOdel notes.
+- Updated [## Operating Model] to reflect the Naming Convention of Operating Model notes.

 ### 20230924
-- Renumbered MGT: 99.Tools to MGT: 80.Tools and aplied throughout all notes
+- Renumbered MGT: 99.Tools to MGT: 80.Tools and applied throughout all notes

 ### 20230930
 - Updated [# MANAGEMENT] in line with [MGT: 99.Legend]